temach/reports/FIA-Lab-5-mail.md

 We can see that there are a number of internal queues such as `corrupt`, `flush` and  `bounce` that are not mentioned in the documentation for queues.
 Their use is pretty obvious from their names: corrupt contains corrupt mail, flush is a temporary queue, and bounce is used for messages that must be relayed to another server.

 To work with the queue postfix provides `mailq` ,  `postqueue`, `postdrop` and `qmgr` programs.
-Note: all postfix commands are prefixed with `post` and commands such as `mailq` and `qmgr` are provided for sendmail compatiability.
+Note: all postfix commands are prefixed with `post` and commands such as `mailq` and `qmgr` are provided for sendmail compatibility.
 The commands can be used to produce a listing of the email IDs in the queue, the sizes of the messages, the dates, and the senders and recipients, or to manipulate the queue in other ways.